 Regular attendance at school is vital to your child’s education.
 If your child is absent from school, please telephone, call into the office or send a written note in explanation of the absence.
 We operate a 1st day of absence procedure, and school will ring or text you if we do not hear from you.
+We ask that you contact the school office every morning during your child's period of absence.

 Any requests for ‘leave of absence’ need to be made on forms available from Ms Lumb.